Rome Convention on Damage Caused by Foreign Aircraft to Third Parties on the Surface

-The Convention on Damage Caused by Foreign Aircraft to Third Parties on the Surface, commonly called the Rome Convention, is an international treaty, concluded at Rome on October 7, 1952.
+The Convention on Damage Caused by Foreign Aircraft to Third Parties on the Surface, commonly called the Rome Convention, is an international treaty, concluded in Rome on October 7, 1952.
 It entered into force on February 4, 1958, and as of 2018 has been ratified by 51 states.
 Canada, Australia, and Nigeria were previous state parties but have denounced (withdrawn from) the treaty.

+The treaty was established to ensure that individuals who suffer damage on the ground from foreign aircraft are entitled to compensation even if they had no connection to the flight itself.